makew0rld/gemlikes/README.md

 ## Installation

-**There is a bug in the [Molly Brown](https://tildegit.org/solderpunk/molly-brown) Gemini server that causes gemlikes to not work.
-Please install [my fork](https://tildegit.org/makeworld/molly-brown) instead, until [this PR](https://tildegit.org/solderpunk/molly-brown/pulls/18) gets merged.** Other servers should be fine.
+**There *was* a bug in the [Molly Brown](https://tildegit.org/solderpunk/molly-brown) Gemini server that caused gemlikes to not work.** Please update your Molly Brown to commit `2e4a10297e` or later, if you're using it.
+Other servers should be fine.

 There are three binaries to install: `view`, `like`, and `add-comment`.
 - The binary names must not be changed